russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tasks/Culminating Task.md

 ## Recaps and resources

+> [!TIP]
+>
+> Mr. Gordon will be updating this section to provide additional resources over the coming weeks.
+If you have kept this page open in your web browser for a long time, please be sure to press **Command-R** to pick up the latest changes.
+>
+> Here is a list of currently planned mini-tutorials that will be added to what is already available below:
+>
+> - Creating local notifications on an iOS device
+> - Parsing more complex JSON from web endpoints
+> - Showing a map with annotations
+> - How to play background audio
+> - Drag gestures (how to swipe left or right)
+> - Showing a slide-up sheet
+> - Working with dates and times

 ### User interfaces

 Whether as a recap or a resource for new techniques you might find useful, Paul Hudson has authored a nice summary of how to build layouts, or user interfaces, using SwiftUI: